Stuart A. Levey

-Education and Career
+Education and career

 Stuart Levey grew up in a Jewish family near Akron, Ohio, where his father had practiced dentistry.
 Levey attended Harvard College, graduating summa cum laude in 1986, and in 1989 he graduated magna cum laude from Harvard Law School.
 After law school, Levey clerked for Judge Laurence Silberman on the U.S. Court of Appeals for the D.C.
 Circuit from 1989 through 1990.

 Prior to joining the Justice Department in 2001, Levey spent 11 years in private practice at the Washington law firm Miller, Cassidy, Larroca & Lewin LLP (which merged into Baker Botts LLP).
 He had a litigation practice with a special emphasis on white collar criminal defense.

 Beginning in 2001, Levey served in several senior positions in the U.S. Department of Justice, including as Principal Associate Deputy Attorney General for Deputy Attorney General Larry Thompson and Deputy Attorney General James Comey.
 In that role, Levey was the Deputy Attorney General's primary advisor for coordinating the Department's counterterrorism and national security activities, including investigations, intelligence collection and prosecutions.
 Prior to serving in that role, Levey was an associate deputy attorney general and chief of staff to the deputy attorney general.

 Levey was sworn in on July 21, 2004 as the Under Secretary of Terrorism and Financial Intelligence at the U.S. Department of the Treasury in the administration of President George W. Bush.
 President Barack Obama asked Levey to remain in his position and Levey was one of only a small number of Senate-confirmed Bush appointees who served in the Obama Administration.
 Levey served until March 2011.
 He was succeeded by David S. Cohen.

-Levey played a central role in the efforts to combat North Korea's and Iran's allegedly illicit conduct in the international financial system.

 In January 2012, Levey joined HSBC as the bank's Chief Legal Officer.

 In August 2020, he became CEO of the Diem Association.

-November 10, 2022, Oracle announced that Stuart Levey has been named executive vice president and chief legal officer.
+On November 10, 2022, Oracle Corporation announced that Stuart Levey has been named executive vice president and chief legal officer.